 Supporting community organizations and your colleagues who work with them!

 Applications will be announced in January and will be due in mid March.
-The TNSF Committee will meet in March and awards will be granted in April.
+The TNSF Committee will meet in March and awards will be announced before April.

 TNSF is a uniquely "Tufts" way to participate in the appeal.
 You will know that your contribution is assisting a local non-profit organization and have the added benefit of supporting active citizenship in the Tufts community as well.
 Funds received during the campaign are held in a special account and awards are made by the TNSF board.
 Proposals are solicited from nonprofit community agencies where Tufts students, faculty and staff are volunteering in the community.